iotaledger/access-mobile-client/README.md

 3. Select Build -> Build APK.
 This will build the Access Mobile Client [APK](https://en.wikipedia.org/wiki/Android_application_package) file.

+4. If you get an error about a missing NDK, you can install it via Tools->SDK Manager->SDK Tools->NDK.
+To choose a specific Version you can select `Show Package Details`

 ##  Run instructions
 1. In the android security settings select:
 ```